Build a Consistent Sleep Routine with Therapy

 The cornerstone of a consistent sleep routine is waking up at the same time every day, regardless of how well you slept the night before.
 This helps anchor your internal clock.

-Tip: Choose a wake-up time that works for your lifestyle and stick to it—even on weekends or days off.
+Tip: Choose a wake-up time that works for your lifestyle and stick to it, including weekends and days off.

 2. Create a Pre-Sleep Routine

-Wind-down routines cue your brain that it's time to transition into sleep.
+Wind-down routines cue your brain that it is time to transition into sleep.
 Behavioral therapy recommends building a calming pre-bed ritual to reduce arousal and signal consistency.

 Ideas:

-3. Go to Bed Only When You’re Sleepy
+3. Go to Bed Only When You Are Sleepy

-If you lie in bed awake, you may start associating your bed with frustration instead of sleep.
-Behavioral techniques suggest staying out of bed until you’re truly drowsy.
+If you lie in bed awake, you may start associating your bed with frustration instead of rest.
+Behavioral techniques suggest staying out of bed until you are truly drowsy.

-Tip: If you can’t fall asleep after 20 minutes, get up, do something quiet in low light, and return to bed only when sleepy.
+Tip: If you cannot fall asleep after 20 minutes, get up and do something quiet in low light.
+Return to bed only when you feel sleepy.

 4. Limit Naps and Stimulating Activities

-While short naps can be helpful, long or late-day naps can throw off your nighttime sleep.
-Likewise, avoid caffeine, heavy meals, and intense workouts too close to bedtime.
+While short naps can be helpful, long or late-day naps can interfere with your nighttime sleep.
+Similarly, avoid caffeine, heavy meals, and intense workouts too close to bedtime.

 Behavioral Tip: Schedule stimulating activities earlier in the day and keep evenings reserved for calming, predictable routines.